-- (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company; - (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company; - (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company.
+- (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company;

+- (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company; - (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company.

-26.4 Documents of the Company
+Documents of the Company

-- 26.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every business day at the offices of the ACD at 45 Gresham Street, London, EC2V 7BG. - 26.4.1.1 the most recent annual and half-yearly reports of the Company; - 26.4.1.2 the Prospectus; and - 26.4.1.3 the Instrument of Incorporation (and any amending Instrument of Incorporation). - 26.4.2 The ACD may make a charge at its discretion for copies of the Instrument of Incorporation. - 26.4.3 Copy of the ACD agreement or any contract of service between the Company and its directors can be provided free of charge on request.
+The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every business day at the offices of the ACD at 45 Gresham Street, London, EC2V 7BG.

+- (a) the most recent annual and half-yearly reports of the Company; - (b) the Prospectus; and - (c) the Instrument of Incorporation (and any amending Instrument of Incorporation).

+The ACD may make a charge at its discretion for copies of the Instrument of Incorporation although copies of the Prospectus will be available free of charge.

+Copies of the ACD agreement or any contract of service between the Company and its directors can be provided free of charge on request.

-26.5 Notices
+Notices